maurizioquadrio/maurizioquadrio.github.io/seminars.markdown

 - Fluid mechanics of the human nose: where surgery meets flow control
 **M.Quadrio**
-*Invited plenary lecture*, IX ECCOMAS Congress, Jun 3-7 2024, Lisbon (P)
+*Invited plenary lecture*, IX ECCOMAS Congress, Lisbon (P), Jun 3-7 2024

 - The OpenNOSE project: of interest for the lung modelling community
 **M.Quadrio**